There’s a strong correlation between 12-Step programs and addiction recovery.

 We believe in providing all the tools necessary for patients to ensure lasting recovery.
 Our alcohol and drug rehabilitation inpatient care programs include a multipurpose approach to wellness.
 This includes medical identification of the disease; customized treatment plans; individual, group, and family therapy; relapse prevention; gender-specific issue groups; spirituality and self-care; and 12-Step education and meetings.

-We’ve had over 45 years helping tens of thousands of patients achieve better lives and will do whatever is necessary to help them succeed.
+For 50 years, we have been helping tens of thousands of patients achieve better lives and will do whatever is necessary to help them succeed.